scaleway/terraform-provider-scaleway/docs/resources/rdb_instance.md

     - `name` - Name of the endpoint.
     - `hostname` - Name of the endpoint.
 - `private_network` - List of private networks endpoints of the database instance.
-    - `endpoint_id` - The ID of the endpoint of the private network.
+    - `endpoint_id` - The ID of the endpoint.
-    - `ip` - IP of the endpoint.
+    - `ip` - IPv4 address on the network.
-    - `port` - Port of the endpoint.
+    - `port` - Port in the Private Network.
     - `name` - Name of the endpoint.
-    - `hostname` - Name of the endpoint.
+    - `hostname` - Hostname of the endpoint.
 - `certificate` - Certificate of the database instance.
 - `organization_id` - The organization ID the Database Instance is associated with.